jocafamaka/nagmapReborn/README.md

 * Time to update hosts status.

 *Currently only available: English and Portuguese.
 (Translation contribuition are welcome)

+## Compatible with
+* Nagios.
+* Icinga.
+* Centreon (In tests).

+It is possible to integrate with other systems that have the structure similar to these, if it worked with some other server monitoring system please let me know!

 ## NagMap Reborn page